AI

 Some contract terms are non-negotiable.
 Here’s where you draw lines.

 No exclusivity clauses.
 You must remain free to use competing AI providers simultaneously.
-Contract experts warn against any terms penalizing you for evaluating alternatives.
 The AI market changes weekly - locking yourself to one vendor is corporate malpractice.
+With cloud hyperscalers commanding 68% of AI cloud infrastructure and aggressive consolidation reshaping the vendor landscape, your ability to move between providers is your most valuable negotiating asset.

 Data ownership clarity.
 Your data, your fine-tuned models, your prompts - all remain your property.
 The contract should explicitly state the vendor cannot train on your information or retain it after termination.
-Recent AI litigation shows ambiguous data ownership becomes expensive fast.
+Building custom AI can provide 20-30% higher profit margins when data becomes strategic IP - but only if you actually own that data when relationships end.

 Liability for failures.
 Standard AI vendor contracts disclaim liability for output errors.
-Legal analysis of AI contracts reveals this creates serious problems.
+This creates serious problems.
 If the AI gives wrong medical advice, wrong legal guidance, or wrong financial calculations, who pays?
+In legal AI alone, over 700 court cases worldwide now involve AI hallucinations, with sanctions ranging from warnings to six-figure monetary penalties.

 You cannot eliminate vendor liability limits, but you can negotiate reasonable remedies for documented failures and require professional liability insurance for high-risk use cases.